The rights of refugee children

 Tanzania, Nyarugusu refugee camp

-When he was seven, Baruani fled to the Democratic Republic of Congo to escape the war and the violence of soldiers.
+When he was seven, Baruani fled the democratic Republic of Congo to escape the war and the violence of soldiers.
 He lost his mother and younger brother on the way.
 He eventually arrived at Nyarugusu refugee camp in Tanzania, where he still lives, at 24 years old, today.

 Adults must listen to children

 "The life of a child in a refugee camp is hard and difficult," explains Baruani.
 "There are shortages everywhere.
 But the worst thing is growing up without a future."
 At the age of nine, Baruani was amazed to learn about the existence of children's rights.
 "I was really surprised.
 The fact that children have rights and that adults have to listen to them.
 For the first time ever, I dared to speak out about my bad situation.
 That changed my life."

 Baruani literally makes his voice heard, and those of other children too.
 He started a radio show, 'Sisi Kwa Sisi' (Children for Children), in which he and 20 child reporters address the problems, challenges and frustrations faced by children in refugee camps.
 Baruani listens to the children's stories, and tells them about their rights.
 He teaches them to speak from their hearts and not to be afraid.
 It is been a huge success.

 Every Sunday, thousands of children and adults tune in, not just the camp, but far beyond.
 Thanks to appeals broadcast in the program, many children have been reunited with the families they had lost.

 "If you don’t risk anything, you risk even more!"

 "You have to learn that.
-That’s why I participate in programmes like the Child Voice Out Programme.
-We help children practise so that they feel able to speak in public.
+That’s why I participate in programs like the Child Voice Out Program.
+We help children practice so that they feel able to speak in public.
 That’s good for their self-confidence and gives them hope.
-What’s more, education is the key to the future.”
+What’s more, education is the key to the future."

 Supported by the KidsRights Care and Study fund, Baruani recently received his high school diploma.
 He is now in registered for university, where he wants to study journalism or social work.